 Then we need to figure out which side of the line we want to be on.
 We can do that by picking a point on one side of the line, and seeing whether or not that point satisfies the inequality, i.e. whether that point is in the relation.
 Let's pick an easy point, like (1, 4).
 Sorry to refer to him as easy, but it's true.
 He's an undeniably gullible pushover.

-When x = 1 and y = 4, the left-hand side of the original inequality is
+When x = 1 and y = 4, our original inequality becomes:

-This point does not satisfy the inequality, so we shade in the other side of the graph:
+That's definitely not true—7 sure isn't smaller than 2—so this point does not satisfy the inequality.
+That means we shade in the other side of the graph: